konstantingoe/causal_reading/topics/week_3/topics.md

-# Comparative Analysis of Causality Papers
+# Overview of selected Causality Papers

-This document provides a comparison of selected papers in the field of causality.
+This document provides an overview of selected papers in the field of causality.

 ## Paper 1: [Finding Alignments Between Interpretable Causal Variables and Distributed Neural Representations](https://proceedings.mlr.press/v236/geiger24a/geiger24a.pdf)